Edward R. Roybal Learning Center

 Edward R. Roybal Learning Center places among the top 20% of public schools in California for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

 - Student Attention Lowest teacher:student ratio (Top 20%)

-- Edward R. Roybal Learning Center's student population of 1,200 students has stayed relatively flat over five school years.
+- Edward R. Roybal Learning Center's student population of 1,021 students has declined by 15% over five school years.